Eslamaboalnaga/pdsnd_github/README.md

 bikeshare in github

 ### Description
-Describe what your project is about and what it does
+Using python to analyze bikeshare ridership data from three US cities and push it to github.

 ### Files used
 Include the files used